What that actually means in practice

 1. They flinch when pipeline shrinks

 The pain point is short-term: pipeline often shrinks before it gets healthier.
-That is not a sign the ICP work failed.
+That is not a sign the work failed.
 It is usually proof that the company has stopped confusing activity with demand.

 Pipeline contraction